b. Jesse Lorenzo Belvin, 15th December 1932, Texarkana, Texas, U.S.A.

-Born in San Antonio in Texas, Jesse Belvin's shortlived career influenced many Soul Singers that were to follow in his footsteps.
+Born in Texarkana in Texas, Jesse Belvin's shortlived career influenced many Soul Singers that were to follow in his footsteps.

 When he was five years old, his family relocated to Los Angeles, and two years later, as with many Soul singers, he was singing in his local church.